rodcsant/vagrant-docker-swarm-cluster-project/README.md

 # vagrant-docker-swarm-project
-In this project challenge we create an on premisses Docker Swarm cluster, using virtual machines provisioned with Vagrant.
+Project for implementing an on premisses Docker Swarm cluster, using virtual machines provisioned with Vagrant.

 Step by step: